Flexible model selection for mechanistic network models: Introduction

 \section{Introduction}

-Many systems of scientific and societal interest can be represented as networks, and network models are used, among many other applications, to study social networks, communication patterns, scientific citations, as well as protein-protein interactions \citep{wasserman1994social,pastor2007evolution,mej2010networks,lusher2012exponential,NetworkExpRaval2013introduction}.
+Many systems of scientific and societal interest can be represented as networks, and network models are used, among many other application areas, to study social networks, communication patterns, scientific citations, and protein-protein interactions \citep{wasserman1994social,pastor2007evolution,mej2010networks,lusher2012exponential,NetworkExpRaval2013introduction}.
 There are (at least) two prominent paradigms to the modeling of networks, which we refer to as the statistical approach and the mechanistic approach.
 In the statistical approach, one describes a model that specifies the likelihood of observing a given network, i.e., these are probabilistic models of data that take the shape of a network \citep{robins2007introduction,LatSpaceHoff2002latent,goyal2014sampling}.
 In the mechanistic approach, one specifies a collection of domain-specific microscopic mechanistic rules, informed by scientific understanding of the problem, that are used to grow or evolve the network over time \citep{barabasi1999emergence,watts1998collective,sole2002model,vazquez2003modeling,klemm2002highly,kumpula2007emergence}.
-For example, in the context of social networks, mechanisms of interest might include triadic closure or reciprocation of directed edges.
-Both modeling approaches provide distinct angles and advantages to our understanding of complex systems, and in both approaches one is interested in learning about the connection between microscopic and macroscopic structures.
-Both mechanistic and statistical models are indexed by parameters and calibration/inference on those parameters is expected to shed light on those micro/macro structures.
+Both modeling approaches provide distinct advantages.